-The MS2000 is heavily influenced by the classic MS-20 of the late 1970s, with Korgs main intention of bringing the classic sound and functionality into the modern keyboard market.
+The Korg MS2000 is a virtual analog modeling synthesizer that is heavily influenced by the classic MS-20 of the late 1970s, with Korgs main intention of bringing the classic sound and functionality into the modern keyboard market.
 Korg’s offering does not disappoint and the possibilities are endless with its virtual patch matrix.

 The sound engine is designed around a digital analog modeling system, successfully used in the acclaimed Korg Prophecy, but has been further tweaked and refined to offer even greater potential, letting you create anything from sharp percussive sounds to trembling bass.

 Two powerful oscillators are running inside the Korg MS2000, the first oscillator gives you eight algorithms that include sawtooth waveforms and pulse wave.
 You also have a set of VoxWaves and a further 64 waveforms from Korg’s DWGS (Digital Waveform Generator System).

 Each of these waveforms can be tweaked and modified via the Waveform Modulation (WFM) feature, applying different types of WFM will give you more timbral options and sonic potential, proving why the Korg MS2000 was regarded as a truly flexible synthesizer when it was first released.

 The second oscillator gives you a choice of three waveforms, saw, square and triangle, and can also be used for ring or sync modulation, plus a detuning function is also available.
 The Korg MS2000 also has a built-in noise generator that you can use to distort waveforms and create effects with.

 Audio Features like the Arpeggiator Get Rave Reviews!